adrianosmond/voorhoede-interview/README.md

 ### Assumptions

 I have assumed that it is a blog that needs to be built.
 This seems reasonable as the content to present are long form articles.
 This means that content is king and needs to be presented front and centre.
 Fancy interactions would get in the way.
 I have also assumed that at some point we'll want to add more articles to the site.
+I've also assumed it is for members of the developement community who are likely to have up to date browsers, so backwards compatibility isn't crucial here.

 ### Rationale